neerajmahajan/recap-java-script/README.md

 * === does right comparison. ``` 10 = "10" will return false ```

+##### Boolean value : Values of all types has as associated boolean value.
+* If we use non zero value in if condition then it will always return true.. for zero it will return false.
+* If we use non empty string in if condition then it will always return true... otherwise it will return false.
+* null or undefined will also return false.

 #### Variable Declaration & Definition

 * var variableName; (Declaration)